amitupreti/Nepali-web-scraper-scraper-for-onlinekhabar/README.md

  1. clone this repository to your computer
  2. Launch terminal
  3. Navigate to the folder with file scrapy.cfg
+ 4. Enter this code
- 4. `scrapy crawl onlinekhabr -a category="blog" -a address="https://www.onlinekhabar.com/content/opinion" -o blogdata.csv`
+ `scrapy crawl onlinekhabr -a category="blog" -a address="https://www.onlinekhabar.com/content/opinion" -o blogdata.csv`

  This is the sample code